Pocket-LoC/Chip/README.md

       <p float="left">
         <img src="https://github.com/Pocket-LoC/Chip/blob/main/Photos/00%20printed%20parts.jpg" width="22%" />
       </p>
 2. Pour together the two components of the silicone kit using fine scales to get a ratio of 1:10.
 Typically, about 15g of mixture is a sufficient amount for one microfluidic chip.
-Mix the mixture well using a spoon or spatula for at least two minutes.
+Mix the components well using a spoon or spatula for at least two minutes.
       <p float="left">
         <img src="https://github.com/Pocket-LoC/Chip/blob/main/Photos/01%20elastomer%20kit.jpg" width="22%" />
         <img src="https://github.com/Pocket-LoC/Chip/blob/main/Photos/02%20mix.jpg" width="22%" />